-413.30.4.5 Drain Down.
-Drain down from the loose mixture shall not exceed 0.10 percent when tested in accordance with AASHTO T 305.

-413.30.4.6 Moisture Susceptibility.
-The mixture shall have a tensile strength ratio (TSR) of 80 percent or greater when compacted to 3.7 inches with 7 +/- 0.5 percent air voids and tested in accordance with AASHTO T 283.

 413.30.4 Construction Requirements.

 413.30.4.1 Weather Limitations.
 A damp pavement surface may be acceptable for placement if free of standing water and favorable weather conditions are expected to follow.
-Mix shall not be placed if the air temperature or the temperature of the surface on which the mixture is to be placed is below 50 F, the surface is wet or frozen, or weather conditions prevent the proper handling or finishing of the mixture.
-Temperatures shall be obtained in accordance with MoDOT Test Method TM 20.
+Mix shall not be placed if the air temperature or the temperature of the surface on which the mixture is to be placed is below 50 F, the surface is wet or frozen, or weather conditions prevent the proper handling or finishing of the mixture. +

-4

-4
+413.30.4.2 Bituminous Mixing Plants.
+Bituminous mixing plants and preparation of materials and mixtures shall be in accordance with Sec 404.

+413.30.4.3 Hauling Equipment.
+Trucks used for hauling bituminous mixtures shall be in accordance with Sec 404.

-413.30.4.2 Paver.
+413.30.4.4 Paver.
 The paver shall be capable of spraying the polymer modified asphalt emulsion membrane, applying the hot mix asphalt overlay and leveling the surface of the mat in one pass.
 Wheels or other parts of the paving machine shall not come in contact with the polymer modified emulsion membrane before the hot mix asphalt concrete wearing course is applied.
 The screed shall have the ability to crown the pavement at the center and shall have vertically adjusted extensions to accommodate the desired pavement profile.